Have you ever been pulled over, and your first thought is “how this is going to affect my insurance”? If so, your not alone.

 5 years is generally the longest time that companies take tickets into consideration when considering both eligibility for a policy, and pricing a policy.

-The date your company uses when it comes to how long they will surcharge for it varies.
+The date your company uses when it comes to how long they will surcharge varies.

 Some carriers use the conviction date, and others the infraction date.